Ahmed Gebrel

 Ahmed Gebrel (born January 22, 1991) is a former Olympic swimmer who was born in Cairo (Egypt) for a Palestinian father and Egyptian mother.
-He started swimming in Al-Ahly Sporting Club in Egypt at young age (4 years).
+He started swimming in Al-Ahly Sporting Club in Egypt at 4 years.
 At that time he used to hold only the Palestinian nationality so at age 15 he could represent his country Palestine in 2006.
 He hold the Palestinian Swimming Records in: 100m, 200m, 400m, 800m and 1500m Freestyle, as well as the 200m and 400m Individual Medley.